The Affair of the Necklace: Plot

 Jeanne advises the Cardinal the Queen has decided to purchase the necklace but, not wanting to offend the populace by openly buying such an expensive trinket, she wishes him to do so on her behalf, with a promise to reimburse him for the cost by the Feast of the Assumption.
 The Cardinal gladly agrees and presents the necklace to Rétaux de Villette, believing him to be an emissary from the Queen.
-Nicholas de Lamotte sells some of the diamonds, and Jeanne uses the profits to buy her family home.
+Nicholas sells some of the diamonds, and Jeanne uses the profits to buy her family home.

 The Cardinal begins to panic when Jeanne disappears and his correspondence with the Queen comes to an abrupt end.
 Nicholas is almost arrested for selling without proper certification, but he escapes.
-Jeanne advises him to not sell anymore diamonds in Paris.
-She sends correspondence to the jewelers, saying that Antoinette is no longer interested in the necklace and they must ask the Cardinal for reimbursement.
+Jeanne advises him to not sell any more diamonds in Paris.
+She sends correspondence to the jewelers, saying that Marie Antoinette is no longer interested in the necklace and they must ask the Cardinal for reimbursement.
 However, Minister Breteuil comes upon an anxious Boehmer on his way to the Cardinal's estate.
 The Cardinal is invited to visit the palace on the Feast of the Assumption, at which time he assumes he will be repaid in full and named Prime Minister.
 Instead, King Louis XVI, who has been made aware of his machinations by Minister Breteuil, has him imprisoned in the Bastille.
 Soon to follow are everyone else involved in the plot, excluding Nicholas who fled to the border and into Austria.
 A trial finds the Cardinal, Count Cagliostro, and Nicole Leguay d'Oliva innocent of all charges.
 Rétaux de Villette is found guilty and banished from France.
-Jeanne is found guilty and whipped and branded before being imprisoned; she later escapes to London where she publishes her memoirs and regales the locals with her tales.
-Eventually, Marie Antoinette, assumed to be a key player in the affair by an increasingly angry and restless populace, meets her fate on the guillotine.
+Jeanne is found guilty, whipped and branded before being imprisoned; she later escapes to London where she publishes her memoirs and regales the locals with her tales.
+Eventually, Marie Antoinette, assumed to be a key player in the affair by an increasingly angry and restless populace, meets her fate at the guillotine.
 Via an epilogue, Breteuil explains that Jeanne never returned to France as she died after falling from her hotel room window and was rumored to have been killed by Royalists.